kstrack-grose/kstrack-grose.github.io/_posts/2015-07-27-creating-bare-servers-in-node.markdown

 ##How to Test The Code
 Basically, you put the code above into a JavaScript file on your computer, run the file with node, and go to http://localhost:3000 You should see 'GET request successful', as per the response in the server!

-However, if you don't have node or npm installed, check out my upcoming post about that process.
+However, if you don't have node or npm installed, check out [this post I wrote](https://kstrack-grose.github.io/jekyll/update/2015/08/20/testing-your-server.html) about that process.
 I will also include a section on using the Chrome plugin *Postman* so that you can test the POST method as well.

 ##CORS and Other Edge Cases
 An in-depth discussion of Cross Origin Resource Sharing is beyond the scope of this post, but a quick to-do list would be as follows: